antuelle78/awx_advanced_tools/README.md

 This repository includes an `open-webui-tool.py` file that can be imported into Open-WebUI to allow an LLM to use this service.
 Additionally, extended prompts for AWX tools are provided in the `prompts/` folder to enhance LLM context.

-The tool includes safety features such as dry-run modes for testing actions, confirmation prompts for destructive operations, and comprehensive logging for auditing.
+The tool includes safety features such as dry-run modes for testing actions, confirmation prompts for destructive operations, comprehensive logging for auditing, and post-operation verification for delete actions to ensure resources are actually removed.
 For delete operations, set `confirm=true` and optionally `dry_run=true` to simulate without execution.

 ### Configuration